openl2m/openl2m/docs/code/drivers/snmp/index.rst

    snmp-transceiver-type
    snmp-vlan-add-del.rst

+There are additional vendor-specific SNMP drivers.
+They all inherit most functionality from the base SnmpConnector().
-Additional vendor-specific SNMP drivers information is here, in alphabetical order:
+Only vendor-specific sections are implemented in the vendor classes.
+They are listed here in alphabetical order:

 .. toctree::
    :maxdepth: 1